 Germany’s Tasso, the founder of the legendary MacClaim Crew painted a double shutter with a face of a flaming spray can wielding hoodie.
 Further along, the road already boasts pieces from Homboog, Core and Philith from 2017.
 Next to the Homboog piece in a covered former garage the WWF Crew, 45rpm and a collab between Core and Ruelo have also all taken shape.
 Meanwhile around the corner a piece from Sky High sits on Nichols Street.
 Tahiti’s ABUZ has painted in a small piece of waste ground just next to the road.
 Flying Fortress has also created a special piece in the alley leading up towards the pub.

 The awesomely named Frog Island is the home of GraffHQ also known as Graffwerks.
-It is they who organised the whole festival.
+It is they who organised the whole Bring the Paint Festival.
 Now settled in an old warehouse next to the canal, Frog Island is an area with a deep industrial past.
 It’s now trying to re-invent itself and the canalside next to the HQ has a host of legal walls.
 Standout artists painting in this area were Nuneaton’s N4T4, a veteran of 2017 and Greece’s Insane51 whose 3D murals have been capturing the imagination.

 There is plenty of development going on in this part of town, just a short walk along the canal path from Graffwerks.
 Whole sites have been cleared along the riverbank for a series of new riverside developments.
 As such, the streets around Soar Street have been lined with hoardings.
 Themselves the lifeblood of the graffiti and street art scene.
 They’ve been broken in as part of the festival, with the result that there are countless pieces of street art and graffiti to spot.
 Certainly far too many to include here though we have included a selection of our favourites.